jsbohnert/stegastl/README.md

 ## Wait, its "Steganography", why did you name it "Stego"

-I think I was thinking of Stegosaurs.
-The name stays.
+I think I was thinking of Stegosaurs at some point.
+The name stays, stegosaurs are cool.

 # Inspiration